MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 ### ![Copy](../images/ic_menu_copy_holo_light.png) Copy

-Copy the way to the internal copy and paste buffer.
+Copy the node to the internal copy and paste buffer.

 ### ![Cut](../images/ic_menu_cut_holo_light.png) Cut

-Move the way to the internal copy and paste buffer removing it fron the data.
+Move the node to the internal copy and paste buffer removing it from the data.

 ### Paste tags